xawei/xawei/README.md

 - 📫 How to reach me: [csxawei@foxmail.com](mailto:csxawei@foxmail.com)

 ### ✨ Fun Quote
 > "If it’s work, we try to do less.
-If it’s art, we try to do more." – Seth Godin
+If it’s art, we try to do more."

 <!--
 **xawei/xawei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.